MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-link-application.md

 <details>
 <summary>Support for deep links in TeamsJS</summary>

 TeamsJS enables Teams apps extended across Outlook and Microsoft 365 to check if the host supports the capability you're attempting to use.
 To check a host's support of a capability, you can use the `isSupported()` function associated with the namespace of the API.
 TeamsJS organizes APIs into capabilities by way of namespaces.
 For example, before using an API in the `pages` namespace, you can check the returned Boolean value from `pages.isSupported()` and take the appropriate action within the context of your app and app's UI.

-For more information about capabilities and the APIs in TeamsJS, see [building tabs and other hosted experiences with the TeamsJS library](~/tabs/how-to/using-teams-client-sdk.md#apis-organized-into-capabilities).
+For more information, see [building tabs and other hosted experiences with the TeamsJS library](~/tabs/how-to/using-teams-client-sdk.md#apis-organized-into-capabilities).

 </details>